Last updated August 5th, 2022 at 10:15 am

 Accordingly, in my view, social networks like Facebook, LinkedIn, Twitter, and others are and should be thought of as complementary components of that strategy.
 (I think the same is true for email marketing.)

-When I share (preach) this approach with clients, some of them misunderstand me to be taking the position that they should never post anything on social networks that isn’t already on their Web site or that they should never send out a broadcast email that doesn’t have the goal of sending the recipients to their website.
+When I share (preach) this approach with clients, some of them think I’m saying they should never post anything on social networks that isn’t already on their Web site or that they should never send out a broadcast email that doesn’t have the goal of sending the recipients to their website.
+Not so.

 Where Social Networks Shine (and Where They Don’t)